Scroll down for my full collection of handouts, or click on one of these links to go to a specific section:

 - Cheap Dates with Toddlers series – a collection of blog posts with simple suggestions of free or cheap activities to do with little ones.
 Some are focused on the Seattle area, but most are universal.

 - A webpage of Favorite Songs for toddlers, with links to lyrics, and videos.
+A collection of Circle Time Songs for Toddlers and a full year’s worth of lesson plans for a toddler Circle Time.

 - Other fun toddler activities.